MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

   - Unity SDK
 ---

-# Set up MetaMask SDK
+# Use MetaMask SDK

-[MetaMask SDK](../../../concepts/sdk/index.md) is a library that provides a reliable, secure, and seamless connection from your dapp to the MetaMask browser extension and MetaMask Mobile.
+[MetaMask SDK](../../concepts/sdk/index.md) is a library that provides a reliable, secure, and seamless connection from your dapp to the MetaMask browser extension and MetaMask Mobile.
 It supports the following dapp platforms: